ghga-de/milestones-docs/47-bluestreak-cleaner-wrasse/technical_specification.md

 #### Datasteward Kit:
 Functionality to actually call the PCS and request file deletion is not yet implemented.
-The DS-Kit should be the correct place for this and a new (sub)command exposing this functionality should be made available.
+The DS-Kit should be the correct place for this and a new (sub)command exposing this functionality should be made available in `cli/file.py`.
+A delete call needs to be made to the `files/{file_id}` endpoint, which is documented here: https://github.com/ghga-de/purge-controller-service/blob/ac58b0dd2d7d8725ce2c387e331d19f27e6c2c5d/openapi.yaml

 #### Upload Controller:
 Currently, incoming data accumulates in the inbox bucket.
-Instead, data should be removed asap, once it's no longer needed in the inbox during upload.
-This should be handled when receiveing the validation success/failure event from the interrogation room.
+Instead, data should be removed asap, once it's no longer needed during upload.
+This should be handled when receiving the validation success/failure event from the interrogation room.

-Additionally, a peridic job should check if files remain in the inbox, that are no longer needed and (for now) log affected objects.
-As objects should be purged asap, objects remaining in the bucket for an accepted/rejected/cancelled upload mean there is a probably a logic bug somewhere.
+Additionally, a periodic job should check if files remain in the inbox that are no longer needed and (for now) log affected objects.
+As objects should be purged asap, objects remaining in the bucket for an accepted/rejected/cancelled upload mean there is probably a logic bug somewhere.

-A Purge Controller Endpoint should be added to immediately remove all file information for a specified file.
+As the upload controller holds some file data and metadata, the event subscriber needs to be extended to consume file deletion request events from the purge controller.

 #### Interrogation Room:
 Currently, incoming data accumulates in the staging bucket.
-Instead, data should be removed asap, once it's no longer needed in staging during upload.
-This should be handled once the file is sucessfully registered and moved by the internal file registry.
+Instead, data should be removed asap, once it's no longer needed during upload.
+This should be handled once the file is successfully registered and moved by the internal file registry.

-Additionally, a peridic job should check if files remain in staging, that are no longer needed and (for now) log affected objects.
+Additionally, a periodic job should check if files remain in staging, that are no longer needed and (for now) log affected objects.
 As objects should be purged asap, objects remaining in the bucket mean there is a probably a logic bug somewhere.

+The interrogation room stores no relevant file data or metadata and needs no consumer or endpoint for purge controller interaction.

 #### Download Controller:
-The download controller already has functionailty to respond to PCS events and a periodic cleaning command.
+The download controller already has functionality to respond to PCS events and a periodic cleaning command for the outbox.
-However, the cleaning command only takes into account one given bucket and should probably perform the job for all configured buckets.
+However, the cleaning command only takes into account one given bucket and should perform the job for all its configured buckets instead.

-### Optional:

-### Not included:

-## User Journeys (optional)

-This epic covers the following user journeys:

-## API Definitions:

-### Payload Schemas for Events:

-## Additional Implementation Details:

 ## Human Resource/Time Estimation: